atea/join/README.md

 ## 3 - connect your GitHub account to Atea's GitHub space

-After your "Service Market" request has been approved(1):
+After your "Service Market" request has been approved <b>(1)</b>:
 Make sure you are logged in to your private GitHub-account.
 Go to this address: https://github.com/orgs/ateanorge/sso - this will lead you to Atea O365 SSO, which connects your private account to your Atea O365 account.

-(1) - Might take everything from some minutes to some hours from approval, to O365 user acoount is synchronized, if it doesn't work right away after approval, just wait a bit and try again.
+<b>(1)</b> - Might take everything from some minutes to some hours from approval, to O365 user acoount is synchronized, if it doesn't work right away after approval, just wait a bit and try again.

 ## FAQ?